karghoar54/dot/api/README.md

 - **Endpoint:** `GET /api/dots/{dotnumber}`
 - Returns detailed information for a specific DOT, including basic info, details, and all related inspections.

+### 4. Offboarding DOTs from KarghoUS
+- **Endpoint:** `DELETE /api/offboard-from-fmcsa/{dotnumber}`
+- Triggers the removal or deactivation of a DOT number in the KarghoUS SQL Server database.
+- Receives the DOT number as a URL parameter only.
+- Returns clear success or error messages, similar to onboarding.

 ---

 ## Internationalization (i18n)